2018-2019 Academic Catalogs

 Department Admission Standards

-Fall applications due May 30 for international students and July 30 for all other students.
+Fall applications due May 30 for international students and July 30 for domestic, Canadian, and online international students.

-Spring applications due September 30 for international students and November 30 for all other students.
+Spring applications due September 30 for international students and November 30 for domestic, Canadian, and online international students.

 MSM Admission Requirements and Instructions